-On the 1st of October 2008 new fishing prohibitions and restrictions came into place as a part of the Hector’s and Māui dolphin Threat Management Plan (TMP) coordinated by DOC and the Ministry of Fisheries.
+On 1 October 2008 new fishing prohibitions and restrictions came into place as a part of the Hector’s and Māui dolphin Threat Management Plan (TMP) coordinated by DOC and the Ministry of Fisheries, now the Ministry of Primary Industries.
 These prohibitions and restrictions aim to manage the effects of fishing-related mortality on Hector’s and Māui dolphin and apply to both commercial and recreational fishers and effect set netting, trawling, and drift netting.
-See the Ministry of Fisheries website for a full description of the aforementioned prohibitions and restrictions.
+See the MPI website for a full description of the prohibitions and restrictions.

 Since 1995, the New Zealand government has been implementing a scheme to recover from the domestic commercial fishing industry a proportion of funding required to investigate and mitigate the impacts of fishing on protected species of marine wildlife (Conservation Services).
 The Minister of Conservation can require the production of population management plans.
 These can include the setting of maximum-allowable levels of fishing-related mortality for threatened species.

 New Zealand, a 1946 founding member of the International Whaling Commission (IWC), when there was an active domestic whaling industry, is now regarded as one of the staunchest advocates of whale conservation.
-The Department of Conservation was a strong supporter of the Commission's establishment in 1994 of the Southern Ocean Whale Sanctuary, which includes the entire New Zealand exclusive economic zone south of 40°S. The Department leads New Zealand's participation at the IWC's Scientific Committee and is represented on the New Zealand delegation to the meetings of the Commission.
+DOC was a strong supporter of the Commission's establishment in 1994 of the Southern Ocean Whale Sanctuary, which includes the entire New Zealand exclusive economic zone south of 40°S. We lead New Zealand's participation at the IWC's Scientific Committee and are represented on the New Zealand delegation to the meetings of the Commission.